NCAR/DART/docs/pages/Getting_Started.md

 of core DA code, not to mention the headaches involved in supporting multiple computing environments, compilers, etc.

-DART employs a modular programming approach to apply a DA which nudges the underlying models toward a state that is more consistent with information from a set of observations.
-Models may be swapped in and out, as can different algorithms in the Ensemble Kalman Filter.
+DART employs a modular programming approach to apply DA to nudge the underlying models toward a state that is more consistent with information from a set of observations.
+Models may be swapped in and out, as can different DA algorithms.
 The method requires running multiple instances of a model to generate an ensemble of states.
 A forward operator appropriate for the type of observation being assimilated is applied to each of the states to generate the model's estimate of the observation.